TreeTop Walk - credit: BareKiwi

 HOKITIKA GORGE — ZOOM IN ON NATURE

 Photogenic Hokitika Gorge — with those vivid turquoise blue waters — is an unmissable stop on the West Coast.
-A short drive inland from the cool little town of Hokitika, the Hokitika Gorge Track is an easy well-formed trail that’s fine for pushchairs and includes a wheelchair accessible viewing platform, a few minutes’ walk from the start.
+A short drive inland from the cool little town of Hokitika, the Hokitika Gorge Track is an easy well-formed trail that’s fine for pushchairs and wheelchairs with assistance.

-The recently upgraded track has some spectacular features including three bridges across the river, waterfalls, leafy rainforest and, if you’re lucky enough to spot some, the rare, weirdly blue werewere-kōkako mushrooms growing on the forest floor.
+The recently upgraded track has some spectacular features including suspension bridges across the river, waterfalls, leafy rainforest and, if you’re lucky enough to spot some, the weirdly blue werewere-kōkako mushrooms growing on the forest floor.
 There are some great vantage points over the surreal blue waters coursing through the rocky white limestone gorge, and winter brings a snow-capped mountain backdrop.
+(Note: One of the two bridges is currently closed for maintenance but the track is still accessible as an in and out track.)

 Travel Tips: